 2. Convergent Cone

 In Venturimeter, the convergent Cone section is where the diameter of the pipe gradually decreases.
 The conical angle is normally 21° ± 2°.
 While the liquid flows inside the venturimeter, at the Convergent Cone the velocity of fluid increases at the expense of a decrease in pressure.

 3. Cylindrical Throat

-In the Venturimeter, the Cylindrical throat consists of the minimum venturemeter diameter.
-In the Cylinder throat section, the velocity is maximum and pressure is minimum.
-Generally the cylinder throat diameter for any venturimeter will be 1/3 to 1/4th of inlet section pipe diameter.
+In the Venturimeter, the Cylindrical throat consists of the minimum venturimeter diameter.
+In the Cylinder throat section, the velocity is maximum and the pressure is minimum.
+Generally, the cylinder throat diameter for any venturimeter will be 1/3 to 1/4th of the inlet section pipe diameter.

 4. Conical Divergent Outlet

-On venturimeter, there are two tapping for the pressure measurement.
-The upstream pressure tapping is located at a distance of one-half of pipe diameter (d1/2) upstream of the convergent entry, while the downstream pressure tapping is located in the throat (t/2) as shown in the below figure.
+On venturimeter, there are two taps for the pressure measurement.
+The upstream pressure tapping is located at a distance of one-half of the pipe diameter (d1/2) upstream of the convergent entry, while the downstream pressure tapping is located in the throat (t/2) as shown in the below figure.